maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 Payload Sequence Number: 64 bits.
 : A sequential number of the payload.
 Starts from zero and is incremented for every payload that follows.

+PP: 2 bits.
+: Payload position flag.
+This field indicates the position of the payload sequence in the group of payload sequences.
+The value "10b" means the first payload sequence of the group.
+"00b" indicates a packet in the middle of the group.
+"01b" designates the last packet.
+If a single payload packet forms the whole group, the value is "11b".

+Group Sequence Number: 62 bits.
+: A sequential number of the payload group.
+Starts from zero and is incremented for every payload group that follows.

 NTP 64-Bit Timestamp: 64 bits.
 : NTP 64-bit system clock timestamp {{RFC5905}} {{RFC8877}} of the moment when a payload has been generated